-Campy 'Best of Me' hits Sparks' marks
+Campy 'Best of Me' hits all of Sparks' marks

 Nicholas Sparks movies inhabit their own universe.
 It's a place where love is a mystical force, characters are painted with the broadest brush strokes possible, and tragedy is inevitably lurking around the corner.